 An intranet roadmap is a way to communicate, at a high level, how an intranet will evolve.
-In some ways it is a bridge between a strategy and a project plan, and the people who benefit most from it are often the power users and site owners that make up an extended intranet community but may not be part of the core team.
+In some ways it is a bridge between a strategy and a project plan, and the people who benefit most from it are often the power users and site owners that make up an extended intranet community, but who may not be part of the core team.

-The roadmap depicts implementation against a specific timeline and shows the intermediate steps that may be needed to an end goal.
+The roadmap depicts implementation against a specific timeline and shows the intermediate steps that may be needed towards an end goal.
 For example, technical upgrades that may be needed before blogging can be introduced.

 See what we think an intranet strategy should look like, and notice that we’ve set the implementation phase of the strategy at one to three years (not five, as can be common).